Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgApprove"></a>

 ### MsgApprove
+Deprecated: use MsgAuthorizeOperator

 MsgApprove is the Msg/Approve request type.

-Note: deprecated (use MsgAuthorizeOperator)

 | Field | Type | Label | Description |